wir35/dual-defect-289/manual.md

 Controls correspond to the panel legend on the 289.

-#### 01 Long Delay
+#### 01 New Delay

-Simple 1 second mono delay with two output taps.
-Use the right input for feedback, as it includes a low pass filter.
-Consider patching an output to a filter and back to the right input for feedback.
+A 1 second mono delay with two output taps.
+The tap times are quantized to icnreasing powers of two, to facilitate rhythmic effects.
+Use the time base knob to fine tune the delay times.
+The Z control introduces a micro shift between the two taps for wider stereo effects.

 | Control | Usage |
 |-------|------------------------------------